Nathanwoodburn/hns-pay/README.md

 # HNS Pay

-HNS Pay is a simple payment gateway for Handshake domains.
+HNS Pay is a simple payment gateway for HNS.
 It allows you to accept payments in HNS for your products and services.

 ## Deploying HNS Pay